ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 of the [Vencord installer](https://github.com/Vencord/Installer/issues/11).
 This should give a bit more performance boost.

-### 9. How to make the member list always stay visible instead of on hover? {collapsible="true" default-state="expanded"}
+### 9. How to make the member list always stay visible instead of on hover?

 This is basically an addon; to remove it: